Separable homology of graphs and the separability complex: Introduction

 Let $\curves\prim$ be the set of all primitive elements of $\free_n$.
 Since $\Wh(\rose_n)$ is a quotient of $\Cay(\free_n, \Csep)$, and $\Cay(\free_n, \Csep)$ is quasi-isometric to $\Cay(\free_n, \curves\prim)$, we obtain the following corollary.

 \begin{restatable}{cor}{cayinfdiameter} The graphs $\Cay(\free_n, \Csep)$ and $\Cay(\free_n, \curves\prim)$ have infinite diameter. \end{restatable}

+Note that, after this work was completed, Putman informed the author that \Cref{cor:Cay-inf-diameter} was shown in a 2003 paper \cite{bardakov2003palindromic} of Bardakov, Shpilrain, and Tolstych.
+However, the proof of \Cref{cor:Cay-inf-diameter} provided here is different from the proof in \cite{bardakov2003palindromic}.
 We also show that $\Wh(\rose_n)$ is not quasi-isometric to many of the other spaces that admit an isometric action of $\Out(\free_n)$, including the free factor complex and the free splitting complex, because $\Wh(\rose_n)$ is nonhyperbolic.

 \begin{restatable}{thm}{nonhyperbolicity} $\Wh(\rose_n)$ is nonhyperbolic. \end{restatable}

 In addition, we obtain the following corollary.

 \begin{restatable}{cor}{caynonhyperbolicity} The Cayley graphs $\Cay(\free_n, \Csep)$ and $\Cay(\free_n, \curves\prim)$ are nonhyperbolic. \end{restatable}